 - Content marketing can, in the long-term, help establish you as a thought leader

-- Your content marketing strategy compliments your other growth marketing strategies to maximise your top line and bottom line
+- Your content marketing strategy complements your other growth marketing strategies to maximise your top line and bottom line

 What are the types of Content Marketing?

 As of this writing, research shows that there are 3.96 billion active social media users across the globe which cover 50% of the world population and the annual growth of the number of social media users is 376 million people.
 Let that sync.
 From Facebook to LinkedIn and TikTok, there is a social media network for everyone.
 Theoretically, to maximise your potential on social media you need to be on every channel, a marketer said.
 No. Not always true.
 Your target audience is not on every channel.
 They are spending most of their time on some social media platforms and so should you.
 Not only that, how you communicate with them (including content types) on each channel and how you do your media planning are important factors to your success.

 Over half of consumers like to see videos from the businesses and brand they follow.
 It’s quite simple.
 If a picture is worth a thousand words, what’s a video worth?
 Especially if it’s crafted well, produced well and really engages your audience?
 Video is convenient in many ways.
 Instead of reading a 5,000-word blog post, I can watch a 2-minute video summary.
 A video also plays a significant factor in the psychological stimulation aspect.
 But like any other content type, it has its time and place.
 For example, you can better reach your audience when they are busy or not able to be fully attentive through image posts or even blogs.

 3. Case Studies